Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

 \subsection{Securing individual nodes}

 Fixing a vulnerability completely is not always possible for various reasons.
 For example, in our scenario, one exploitable vulnerability that cannot be fully fixed is "user browsing a malicious web page".
-As a more general example, there may not be a patch available for the vulnerability or the patch cannot be applied due to incompatibility issues with other systems or due to it causing downtime in operational systems.
+As a more general example, there may not be a patch available for the vulnerability or the patch cannot be applied due to incompatibility issues with other systems or due to it causing unwanted downtime in operational systems.
 In these cases, mitigation strategies include other security measures, such as implementing monitoring solutions to help detect suspicious activity.
-These measures may not completely stop the attack, but they decrease the probability of a successful attack.
+These measures may not completely stop a cyberattack, but they decrease the probability of its success.

+In our analysis, we assumed that mitigation measures represent more robust monitoring of a single node for suspicious network traffic.
+As the monitoring targets the inter-node traffic, we assume that adding monitoring to a node only affects the exploitability of vulnerabilities that provide a foothold in the node or enable attacks to other nodes in the network while the exploitability of the node's internal vulnerabilities remains unaffected.
+Similarly to the vulnerability mitigation case, the analysis can also be used as a measure of the importance of individual nodes in the attack.

-To investigate added monitoring as a mitigation measure, we perform another series of calculations, each time decreasing the probability of a successful attack to or from a node.
-This is done by reducing the exploitability of the known vulnerabilities of the service running on the node or of the services running on nodes that can be attacked from it, one node at a time.
-In these calculations, we assume that adding monitoring to a node would reduce the probability of exploitation of incoming attack vectors to a node or its outgoing attack vectors an attacker could exploit in an attack.
-That is, the exploitability of the node's inbound and outbound attack vectors is affected by a common factor $f$:
+To investigate the role of enhanced monitoring of a single node as a mitigation measure, we performed another series of calculations, each time decreasing the probability of a successful attack against or from a node, one node at a time, and comparing the results to those of the original run.
+That is, the exploitability of the node's inbound and outbound vulnerabilities was affected by a common factor~$f$:

-The internal attack vectors remain unchanged.
-To demonstrate the effect of added monitoring, we use a factor of $f=0.2$ in our calculations, which means that the exploitability of each affected vulnerability is reduced by $80\%$.
+The internal vulnerabilities remained unchanged.
+In our calculations, we used a factor of $f=0.2$, which means that the added monitoring solution prevents $80\%$ of exploit attempts and, thus, reduces the exploitability of each affected vulnerability by $80\%$.